 Rapporteur: There is no clear majority on L2 buffer size reduction.
 Further discussion is still needed.
 Considering companies who support L2 buffer size reduction are considering scalling factor solution, and rapporteur already proposed to leave the discussion up to RAN1 in proposal 5 ([To agree] Leave the discussion on “small scalling factor values for RedCap UEs” to RAN1.).
 Rapporteur would suggest to leave all related discussion to RAN1, and therefore no proposal here.

+Rapporteur received offline comments from Spreadtrum that the L2 buffer reduction should be discussed in RAN2 instead of leaving all discussions to RAN1.
+To reflect this comments, Rapporteur added proposal as

+[To discuss] whether whole L2 buffer reduction discussion should be left to RAN1, i.e. based on proposal 5, or RAN2 should still discuss it;